photocyte/repeatModeler2_nf/README.md

 See here for more background on the dfam/tetools container: [https://github.com/Dfam-consortium/TETools](https://github.com/Dfam-consortium/TETools)

 ### Running the pipeline
-`nextflow run repeatModeler.nf -resume --genome example.fa`
+`nextflow run main.nf -resume --genome example.fa`

 ### Results
  Look in `./results` once the pipeline is complete